codespede/pwoli/docs/using-another-orm.md

 ### Using Mongoose (for MongoDB)

-If you need to use your own customized or extended version of Sequelize, please do the following steps:
+For using Mongoose as the ORM, please do the following steps:

 -   Create a file with name exactly as `orm-model-config.cjs` in the root directory(same level of package.json)
 -   In this file, insert the following lines: